How to write an seo-optimized article that can rank in Google?

 2. The URL structure is important for SEO

-If your site has a meaningless name like 'unikombozalozini' then Google does not know what your site articles are about.
-If your site name is 'fitness' then Google understands that you want to talk about fitness and want to tell something about it.
+If your site has a meaningless name like 'unikombozalozini,' then Google does not know what your site articles are about.
+If your website name is 'fitness,' then Google understands that you want to talk about fitness and want to say something about it.

-It is important that you can keep the menu and site structure clear.
+It is crucial that you can keep the menu and site structure clear.
 Writing an article under unikombozalozini/our-offer/date/new/everything-about-shoes' cannot be understood by a search engine.

-Google wants to see a logic in your URL (slug) to understand what your text is about.
+Google wants to see the logic in your URL (slug) to understand what your text is about.
 If your slug is already unikombozalozini, at least make sure your menu is structured like: